 to expect after bringing baby home from the hospital.
 Class fee $25.00

 This class is scheduled

-twice monthly and takes place on a Tuesday 6 PM - 8 PM in the Multi-Service Center.
+twice monthly and takes place on a Tuesday 6 PM - 8 PM.
 This program gives expectant

 mothers the information and support to achieve a fulfilling breastfeeding